hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 #### Load Balancer configuration steps #### {#loadbalance}

+Use the following steps when configuring the load balancer:

 1. Obtain an SSL certificate for the fully qualified domain name (FQDN) from a public Certificate Authority (CA).
 2. Configure the SSL Virtual Server IP (VIP) with SSL Offloading on the Load Balancer.
 3. Configure an HTTP Virtual Server IP (VIP) on the Load Balancer with an *http to https* redirection policy.